 3. The web design project management software addresses your pain points

-Pain points – they’re the reason you need a project management tool right?
+Pain points – they’re the reason you need a PM tool right?

-Maybe you don’t have enough visibility into project progress right?
+Maybe you don’t have enough visibility into work progress, right?
 Maybe you’re not sure who is doing what?
 Or maybe you’re not sure if all of the tasks you need to do are in place?
 Or maybe your content, files, resources, copy, images are scattered all over the place?
 Maybe you’re having a hard time keeping the client in sync with progress?

-Your web design project management software needs to address your pain points.
+Your web design PM software needs to address your pain points.
 You don’t need lots of funky features.
 You don’t need a snazzy interface (you just need to make sure it’s dead simple to use).

-What you really need is something which addresses your pain points.
+What you really need is something that addresses your pain points.

-Incidentally, we’re a digital / web design agency, we’ve experienced these pain points before we built a solution for them.
+Incidentally, we’re a digital/design agency, we’ve experienced these pain points before we built a solution for them.

 4. Cost which you can afford

-Most project management sotware tools these days are unfortunately tailored towards squeezing out every possible penny out of you.
+Most project management software tools these days are unfortunately tailored towards squeezing every possible penny out of you.

-There is no clearer example of this that user-based pricing.
-This means, that as the number of users increase, so do your costs.
+There is no clearer example of this than user-based pricing.
+This means, that as the number of users increases, so do your costs.

-This you think, may be the most logical way of charging for services right, but this is highly skewed in favour of the SaaS software providers.
+This you think, maybe the most logical way of charging for services right, but this is highly skewed in favor of the SaaS software providers.

-On the other hand, modern SaaS software are going for a very different approach.
-You are charged based on a per-account basis, and you’re only charged by the amount of projects you are running.
+On the other hand, modern SaaS software services are going for a very different approach.
+You are charged based on a per-account basis, and you’re only charged by the number of current activities you are running.

-This approach is very attractive to small to medium sized businesses, where they are not “penalized” when new users start using the web design project management software.
-If you have teams of users which are likely to change between one project and the next, user-based pricing may not be ideal for you, because at any point in time a number of your users will be idle (and you’re charged for them regardless).
+This approach is very attractive to small to medium-sized businesses, where they are not “penalized” when new users start using the web design project management software.
+If you have teams of users that are likely to change between one work activity and the next, user-based pricing may not be ideal for you, because at any point in time a number of your users will be idle (and you’re charged for them regardless).

-Incidentally, at BeeWits, we only charge on a per account basis – you get as many users as you need at any point.
-That also includes access to the client (should you chose to provide access).
+Incidentally, at BeeWits, we only charge on a per-account basis – you get as many users as you need at any point.
+That also includes access to the client (should you choose to provide access).

 5. Simple to use